 Research Prototyping Lab

 The Research Prototyping Lab is home to our most advanced additive manufacturing equipment.
 Researchers are encouraged to stop by when someone is in the lab (or schedule an appointment) to discuss project ideas or existing projects.
 The equipment in the Research Prototyping Lab is capable of realizing extremely high part detail & durability.
-Our primary three machines are the ProX, Nanoscribe, and Fuse 1.
+Our primary machines are the Nanoscribe GT+ and the ProX DMP 200.